Russell Wilson and Pete Carroll, ever the optimists, were bit by reality in the Seahawks’ loss to the Rams

-Pete Carroll’s postgame message to his team Sunday after one of the Seahawks’ most troubling losses of the season was, fully on brand, centered on belief.
+Pete Carroll’s postgame message to his team Sunday in Los Angeles after one of the Seahawks’ most troubling losses of the season was, fully on brand, centered on belief.

 As he related it to the media, Carroll told his players, “I believe that we’re going to start making the plays in the games, early on, that we’ve been making in practice. … And I believe that we’re going to take care of the football. … I believe these guys will hang together, and they’re going to keep working because they’re great people. … I really believe we have plenty of time to get this thing going.”